Blue Option Plus

 Alcoholics Anonymous is a group of peers open to everyone who has struggled with alcohol.
 This site offers information on AA.

-Alcoholics Anonymous offers support groups run by peers offering support and guidance.
+New York State Alcoholics Anonymous offers support groups run by peers offering support and guidance.
 This site provides a listing of area AA meetings.

 Narcotics Anonymous offers support groups run by peers offering support and guidance to those who wish to pursue and maintain a drug-free lifestyle.
 This site offers information on Narcotics Anonymous and also a listing of area NA Meetings.